datatrail-jhu/05_R/manuscript/05_logicals.md

 [1] FALSE FALSE FALSE FALSE FALSE
 > as.integer(height_factor)
 [1] 2 1 2 3 1

+## coerce object to be an integer
 > as.integer(height_factor) == 1
 [1] FALSE  TRUE FALSE FALSE  TRUE

+## compare to label directly
 > height_factor == "short"
 [1] FALSE  TRUE FALSE FALSE  TRUE
 ```

+When we coerce the object to e an integer, we get the expected output.
+The second and final outputs are TRUE, corresponding to the values of "1" in the height_factor object.
+The output is the same for when the labels are directly compared.
+The output here returns TRUE for any places in the height_vector object where the factor label is (equal to) "short".

 ### Logical functions